-We’ve seen many suggestions for three-player petanque games, but virtually all of them are too complex and confusing to be fun.
-There is only one three-player version of petanque that we recommend.
-And it actually is a lot of fun.
+We’ve seen many suggestions for three-player petanque games, but most of them are too complex and confusing to be fun.
+There are only two three-player versions of petanque that we recommend.

 Two Jacks is similar to regular petanque, but it is played with two jacks.

 When a player throws the jack, he takes TWO jacks in hand and throws them both, simultaneously, with the same throw.
 Use jacks of different colors— that makes it easier to talk about the situation on the ground.

 After the jacks are thrown, it is as if the players are playing two games simultaneously.
 Each boule is capable of scoring against BOTH jacks.
 So there is a certain amount of strategy involved in choosing which jack to play against.

 - At the end of each round, during “the agreement of points”, one jack and all of the boules are examined, and one of the players is awarded points against that jack in the normal way.

 - Then the other jack and all of the boules are examined, and one of the players is awarded points against that jack in the normal way.

 It is possible for one player to score points against one of the jacks while another player scores against the other jack.
 It is also possible for a single player to score twice, once against each jack.

 Suppose the photo (below) was taken at the end of the round.
 The player with gold boules scores two points against the yellow jack on the right.
 The player with the silver boule scores one point against the green jack on the left.
 The player with the black-striped boules scores nothing.

 The order of play is also adapted to three players.